panzerdragoonlegacy/website/DEVELOPMENT.md

   `git config --global user.name "Chris Alley"`

-  `git config --global user.email "chris@chrisalley.info`
+  `git config --global user.email "chris@chrisalley.info"`

 3. Once code changes are ready to be published, commit and push to the master branch (or create a pull request if you don't have permission):